-There's little doubt that in the 1960s, The Clancy Brothers and Tommy Makem were the most popular Irishmen in America.
-Clad in their trademark Aran sweaters they attacked the stage with boisterous exuberance.
+There's little doubt that The Clancy Brothers & Tommy Makem (CBTM) were the most popular Irishmen in America in the 1960s.

 1955: American song-collector Diane Hamilton goes to Ireland in search of songs and tunes.
 Paddy and Tom send Hamilton to the Clancy family home, in County Tipperary, where she meets Liam Clancy.
 As she continues her journey to the north, Liam joins her and they arrived in the town of Keady, County Armagh, where Liam meets Tommy Makem.

 At the end of the year, Tommy Makem emigrates to the United States, arriving first in Dover, New Hampshire.

 1956: In January, Liam Clancy emigrates to New York city.
 Liam and Tommy Makem both pursue acting careers.

 Paddy Clancy forms Tradition records, with the financial backing of Diane Hamilton.
 Among the first releases by Tradition is the Lark in the Morning, containing material recorded during Diane Hamilton's 1955 trip to Ireland.

 Tommy Makem moves to New York City after crushing his hand in a Mill accident.
 At Tommy's urging, Paddy Clancy agrees to record an album of Irish rebel songs, The Rising of the Moon.
 This is first album to feature Paddy, Tom & Liam Clancy and Tommy Makem.

 Over the next three years, Tom and Liam Clancy, as well as Tommy Makem, continue with their acting endeavors.
 While Paddy Clancy's main focus is running Tradition records, releasing over 25, very diverse, recordings between 1956 and 1958.
 The Clancys and Tommy Makem continue to sing together, primarily in non-professional and informal settings.